-As the marketer you have your hands full, working with most, if not all areas of the platform.
-You are responsible for getting contacts (and associated data) into the system, creating and sending batch and automated messages, and building reports and analytics.
-Your role most likely crosses over into the designer and developer roles as well, so it's good to become acquainted with their responsibilities too.
+As the marketer, you have your hands full, working with most (if not all) areas of the platform.
+You're responsible for getting contacts and associated data into the system, creating and sending batch and automated messages, and building reports and analytics.
+Your role most likely crosses over into the designer and developer roles as well—so it's good to become acquainted with their responsibilities, too.

 Below are some links to helpful articles to get you up to speed.
-You should also check out our Cordial Basics article for an overview of all things Cordial.
-We've also included a list of external links at the bottom that you might find helpful.
+You can also check out our Cordial basics article for an overview of all things Cordial.
+We've included a list of external links at the bottom of this page for additional guidance.

-Before importing contacts for the first time, it's always a good idea to take care of some list hygiene, as sending to bad addresses can affect your reputation or get you caught in SPAM traps.
-Check out the following deliverability articles for more info:
+Before importing contacts for the first time, it's always a good idea to do some list hygiene.
+Sending to bad addresses can affect your reputation or get you caught in SPAM traps.
+Check out the following deliverability articles for more information.

-Once data is flowing into your account, you are able to search and segment it using audience rules.
-The audience builder is a feature that you'll see throughout the platform when creating, saving and recalling audiences for use in sending messages and filtering reports.
+Once data is flowing into your account, you can search and segment it using audience rules.
+The audience builder is a feature that you'll see throughout the platform when creating, saving, and recalling audiences for use in sending messages and filtering reports.

-Once your contacts are in your account, you're ready to start sending messages.
-There are two main message types, batch messages and automated messages.
+Once your contacts are in your account, you can start sending messages.
+There are two main message types: batch messages and automated messages.

-Batch messages, are used for one-time sends, either immediately or scheduled for a future date.
-Check out the following articles to learn about batch messages:
+Batch messages are used for one-time sends—either immediately or scheduled for a future date.
+Check out the following articles to learn more about batch messages.

 - Build an audience